 12 Hour Extended Overnight Stay

-A 12 hour overnight means your sitter will feed your pet and give insulin at the beginning and end of the stay.
-Your sitter will arrive in the early evening (around 7 pm) and take your dog for a walk or playtime (if you have one), whichever is normal for her.
+A 12-hour overnight means your sitter will feed your pet and give insulin at the beginning and end of the stay.
+Your sitter will arrive in the early evening (around 7 pm) and take your dog for a walk or playtime (if you have one), whichever is normal for them.
 Then comes feeding and some time for relaxation.
 Right before bed, your dog goes out for the last outing, usually a potty break.
 Your sitter sends you a picture with an update so you can rest easy knowing your pup has company.
 In the morning there is time for another walk or playtime and feeding, as well as other pet chores.
 The Extended Overnight Stay is especially good for dogs and cats who are accustomed to having company and companionship during the evenings or if you have a large number of pets needing care.

 Diabetic Pet Option #2

-This is a good schedule for pets who are used to being home alone in the evening but like having company overnight.
+This is a good schedule for diabetic pets who are used to being home alone in the evening but like having company overnight.

-30 Minute Dinner Visit
+30-Minute Dinner Visit

 Your sitter arrives ready for a walk (if you have a dog) and dinner time!
-Your pets will be happy to see her after a day apart, so there is usually some happy greeting time followed by a trip outside to go potty for dogs.
-This visit will be scheduled during the time that your pet needs her evening insulin.
+Your pets will be happy to see them after a day apart, so there is usually some happy greeting time followed by a trip outside to go potty for dogs.
+This visit will be scheduled during the time that your pet needs their evening insulin.
 After dogs get their evening walk, or cats have playtime, it is time for dinner and medication.
 Your sitter sends you a picture with an update so you can rest easy knowing your pet has company.
 Before leaving, your sitter turns on some lights so your pets are not alone in the dark, and to make your home appear lived in.

 9-10 Hour Regular Overnight Stay

-Your sitter will arrive in the evening (around 10 pm) and let your dog out for a potty break.
+Your sitter will arrive in the evening (around 10 p.m.) and let your dog out for a potty break.
 Your sitter then settles your pup in for their normal bedtime routine.
 Maybe your dog sleeps in the bed with your sitter, or on a dog bed in the bedroom.
-If your dog needs a tuck in with a blanket or a late night treat, that will happen.
+If your dog needs a tuck in with a blanket or a late-night treat, that will happen.
 In the morning there is time for a let out or a quick walk and feeding.
 Before leaving, your sitter will set your pup up for the day with her normal routine, including breakfast and medication.
-The overnight stay is especially good for dogs who are accustomed to having company and companionship overnight, and provides a level of consistency that dogs appreciate.
+The overnight stay is especially good for dogs who are accustomed to having company and companionship overnight and provides a level of consistency that dogs appreciate.
 It also allows your sitter to keep an eye on your pet’s behavior for any changes that indicate she is not feeling well.

 Diabetic Pet Option #3

-30 Minute Breakfast Visit
+30-Minute Breakfast Visit

-Your sitter will arrive in the morning (between 7-8:30am) and take your dog for a walk or playtime, whichever is normal for her.
+Your sitter will arrive in the morning (between 7-8:30 am) and take your dog for a walk or playtime, whichever is normal for her.
 It is an exciting time to get up and stretch our legs first thing in the morning!
 Cats gets some cuddles and playtime, whatever they like.
-Then comes feeding, medication and other normal chores.
-Before leaving your sitter will set your pup up for the day with her normal routine, whether it be a stuffed kong or leaving a radio on.
+Then comes feeding, medication, and other normal chores.
+Before leaving your sitter will set your pup up for the day with her normal routine, whether it be a stuffed KONG or leaving a radio on.

 30 Minute Late Afternoon Visit